-Second, Matthew also informs that “Pilate saw that he could do nothing, but rather that a riot was beginning” (Mt 27.24).
-Roman governors, such as Pilate, had to be careful that they did not allow riots or else they would be seriously held accountable by Caesar.
+Matthew also informs that “Pilate saw that he could do nothing, but rather that a riot was beginning” (Mt 27.24).
+Roman governors, such as Pilate, had to be careful that they did not allow riots or else they would be held accountable by Caesar.

-Third, Matthew says Pilate then performed a custom of exonerating himself of guilt.
+Furthermore, Matthew says Pilate then performed a custom of exonerating himself of guilt.
 He “took some water and washed his hands before the crowd, saying, ‘I am innocent of this man’s blood; see to it yourselves.’
 Then the people as a whole answered, ‘His blood be on us and on our children!’
 So he released Barabbas for them; and after flogging Jesus, he handed him over to be crucified” (Mt 27.24-26).
-Many contemporary New Testament scholars are so opposed to this text that they think it is not authentic.
+Many contemporary New Testament scholars are so opposed to this text that they think it is historically unauthentic.
 But they have no good reason for so concluding other than that only Matthew reports it.

 Seventh, after Jesus was arrested and condemned to die, Luke reports that the Roman soldiers led Jesus and two criminals to Golgotha.
 Then he says they, that is, the soldiers, “crucified Jesus there with the criminals, one on his right and one on his left.
 Then Jesus said, ‘Father, forgive them; for they do not know what they are doing.’
 And they cast lots to divide his clothing” (Lk 23.33-34).
 In quoting this saying of Jesus, many Christians often fail to ponder the meaning of the last clause, and some omit quoting it.
 By doing so, they take this saying of Jesus out of its context.

 The Gospel of John provides more detail by adding, “When the soldiers had crucified Jesus, they took his clothes and divided them into four parts, one for each soldier” (Jn 19.23), and then they cast lots for them.

-So, understanding the context, Luke means that Jesus prayed for God to forgive those four soldiers who were doing their job.
+So, understanding the context, Luke means that Jesus prayed for God to forgive only those four soldiers who were doing their job.
 They are the ones who did not know what they were doing.
 They were Gentiles, not Jews.
-It is doubtful that they knew much about the Jews’ religion or their scriptures.
+Thus, it is doubtful that they knew much about the Jews’ religion or their scriptures.